Sources of pollution in swimming pools can be grouped into three main categories: physical, chemical and biological.

-Physical pollution is one of the three main categories of pollution that concerns pool plant operators (the other two being chemical and biological).
 Physical pollution is made up of contaminants that do not dissolve in the water:

 Lighter physical pollution will float on the surface of the water, where it can be removed via the following methods: